johsteffens/mocutsvd/README.md

 mocut_mat_s* u = mocut_mat_s_create(); // Matrix U*
 mocut_mat_s* v = mocut_mat_s_create(); // Matrix V*

+// SVD: A -> U*, Σ, V*
+mocut_svd( a, u, v );
-// SVD: A -> U*, Σ, V*; computing singular vectors in U* or V* is optional; pass NULL where not needed. mocut_svd( a, u, v );
+// Computing U* or V* is optional: Pass NULL where not needed.

 // At this point:
-//  - 'a' represents Σ. The diagonal elements are non-negative singular values sorted in descending order.
+//  - 'a' represents Σ.
+//     - The diagonal elements are non-negative singular values sorted in descending order.
 //  - 'u', 'v', represent the matrices U*, V*:
 //       - U*: (10 x 20); its row vectors represent the left singular vectors
 //       - V*: (10 x 10); its row vectors represent the right singular vectors

-// Access any matrix element via function mocut_mat_s_get or mocut_mat_s_ptr
+// You can access any matrix element via mocut_mat_s_get or mocut_mat_s_ptr

 ....